 Data transmission is the backbone of the modern information society, on both the large and small scale.
-On the internet, data are exchanged between computers all over the world, most often using fibre optic cables.
+On the internet, data are exchanged between computers all over the world, most often using fiber optic cables.
 Inside a computer, on the other hand, information has to be shuttled back and forth between different processors.
 A reliable exchange of data is also of great importance for the new quantum information technologies that are currently being developed – but at the same time it is also fiendishly difficult.
 At the ETH in Zurich, a team of physicists led by Andreas Wallraff of the Laboratory for Solid State Physics has now succeeded in transmitting quantum information, at the push of button and with high fidelity, between two quantum bits roughly a meter apart.
 Their results are published in the scientific journal Nature this week.

 Flying quantum bits